A recent review concludes that people with obesity have a reduced ability to detect and discriminate smell compared with those who are not obese.

 The relationship between smell and body weight was a relatively unknown area of scientific study and knowledge, up until now.
 Researchers from the University of Otago in New Zealand recently discovered a surprising link between obesity and the ability to smell.
-The team published its findings in Obesity Reviews.
+The team

 The study involved researchers from Otago’s Departments of Food Science, Anatomy, and Mathematics/Statistics.
 The scientists gathered scientific papers regarding the link between body weight and sense of smell.
 They also collected information of nearly 1,500 individuals from “empirical and clinical worldwide studies.”